ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("esDesign")`{#esDesign} is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <[doi:10.1016/j.cct.2020.106216](https://doi.org/10.1016/j.cct.2020.106216)>.
 In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR) and AED3-SSR (or ES3-SSR).
 In addition, this package also contains several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <[doi:10.1177/1740774513503739](https://doi.org/10.1177/1740774513503739)>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995), and some useful functions.
 In details, we can calculate the futility and/or efficacy stopping boundaries, the sample size required, calibrate the value of the threshold of the difference between subgroup-specific test statistics, conduct the simulation studies in AED, SSR, AED1-SSR, AED2-SSR and AED3-SSR.

 -   `r pkg("eselect")` Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded and/or unblinded data.
 Trial design that allows an adaptive modification of the primary endpoint based on blinded information obtained at an interim analysis.
 The decision rule chooses the endpoint with the lower estimated required sample size.
 Additionally, the sample size is reassessed using the estimated event probabilities and correlation between endpoints.
-The implemented design is proposed in Bofill Roig, M., GC3mez Melis, G., Posch, M., and Koenig, F. (2022) <[doi:10.48550/arXiv.2206.09639](https://doi.org/10.48550/arXiv.2206.09639)>.
+The implemented design is proposed in Roig et al. (2022) <[doi:10.48550/arXiv.2206.09639](https://doi.org/10.48550/arXiv.2206.09639)>.

 -   `r pkg("gMCP")` provides functions and a graphical user interface for graphical described multiple test procedures.
 Examples of weighted tests that are available in gMCP are the weighted Bonferroni, parametric and Simes tests.

 -   `r pkg("graphicalMCP")` is a low-dependency implementation of graphical MCPs which allow mixed types of tests.
 It also includes power simulations and visualization of graphical MCPs.

 -   `r pkg("gsMAMS")` It provides functions to generate operating characteristics and to calculate Sequential Conditional Probability Ratio Tests(SCPRT) efficacy and futility boundary values along with sample/event size of Multi-Arm Multi-Stage(MAMS) trials for different outcomes.
-The package is based on Jianrong Wu, Yimei Li, Liang Zhu (2023) <[doi:10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, Jianrong Wu, Yimei Li (2023) "Group Sequential Multi-Arm Multi-Stage Survival Trial Design with Treatment Selection"(Manuscript accepted for publication) and Jianrong Wu, Yimei Li, Shengping Yang (2023) "Group Sequential Multi-Arm Multi-Stage Trial Design with Ordinal Endpoints"(In preparation).
+The package is based on Wu et al. (2023) <[doi:10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, Wu and Li (2023) <[doi: 10.1002/sim.9682](https://doi.org/10.1002/sim.9682)>, and Wu et al. (2023) "Group Sequential Multi-Arm Multi-Stage Trial Design with Ordinal Endpoints"(In preparation).

 -   `r pkg("MABOUST")` conducts and simulates the MABOUST design, including making interim decisions to stop a treatment for inferiority or stop the trial early for superiority or equivalency.